Maxvvellh0use/schedule/README.md

 ```
 In this case:
 **allEventsData** - contains detailed information about events in the learning process.
-**app.** loading - determines the state of the loader.
+**app.loading** - determines the state of the loader.
-**app.**errorText - contains a text message in case of unsuccessful loading of data from the server.
+**app.errorText** - contains a text message in case of unsuccessful loading of data from the server.
-**app.**mode - determines the display of the application depending on the user's role (allowed state: “student”, “mentor”).
+**app.mode** - determines the display of the application depending on the user's role (allowed state: “student”, “mentor”).
-**app.**accessability - determines the state of the application for the visually impaired.
+**app.accessability** - determines the state of the application for the visually impaired.
-**app.**language - determines the language of the application (allowed state: “eng”, “ru”).
+**app.language** - determines the language of the application (allowed state: “eng”, “ru”).
 **tableColorStyle** - contains information about the applied color settings of the schedule table rows.
 Also, these settings are stored in localStorage.
 Event types are used as keys.
 This element has the structure:

 ```html